 Once the jib sheets are released, the mikelin goes slack and just rolls up on the furler without problem.
 No, I do not rig it or need it in winds over about 8kts but it sure helps in the lower ones.
 Readers should try it and it should not be long before serious light-wind racers catch on to its advantage.
 In future, I plan to make new blade jibs for my W17 & W22 with a tab extending 25mm downwards at the clew, so that an attached mikelin does not foul with the foot when tacking.

 Now the jib clew can be sheeted quite firmly at the right sheeting angle and also apply vertical load down the leech to keep that as flat as needed …, yet the lower 1/3 of the sail now has the ideal camber for these very light conditions.
 This mikelin is useful up to about 8kts of wind but above that, there’s typically enough wind force to create the 12% camber needed.
-The photos above show it working to give a far better camber to the lower part of the jib than we would normally see, and the difference in performance in low wind conditions, is quite measurable on a GPS, as noted above.
+The photo above shows it working to give a far better camber to the lower part of the jib than we would normally see, and the difference in performance in low wind conditions, is quite measurable on a GPS, as noted above.
 Just a note though.
 The mikelin is less effective with a genoa as the longer foot automatically gives more camber than a shorter blade jib.

 I set mine up with some loops so it can easily be tensioned and tied off, so that when the jib clew is pulled tight towards the rear, the foot has the right camber for the wind condition.

 This final photo, shows how efficiently the mainsail can set behind a rigid wingmast with the right rotation.
+This mast was the prototype for the DIY carbon fiber wingmast design that I now have available here: CF WingMast Manual

 (Your comments, personal tips and questions are always welcome ..